-- with a combination of cognitive abilities that enable them to advance farther and faster in knowledge acquisition and production of new knowledge than the majority of students;
+- With a combination of cognitive abilities that enables them to advance farther and faster in knowledge acquisition and production of new knowledge than the majority of students;

-To meet the special needs of gifted learners from kindergarten through the twelfth grade, Madison County Public Schools will provide a differentiated curriculum that will compact, expand, enrich, and/or accelerate the regular curriculum.
-Differentiation will be reflected in content, process, and products.
+To meet the special needs of gifted learners from kindergarten through the 12th grade, Madison County Public Schools will provide a differentiated curriculum that will compact, expand, enrich and/or accelerate the regular curriculum.
+Differentiation will be reflected in content, process and products.
 Appropriate experiences for gifted learners will be addressed as an integral part of the comprehensive educational program.

 - Gifted Plan

 - The gifted plan titled “Madison Gifted Plan: 2022 – 2027 Local Plan for the Education of the Gifted” is Madison County Public School’s current gifted plan which will be reviewed annually by the MCPS Gifted Advisory Committee through 2027.

 SummerQuest, a local regional summer Governor’s School, offers a tuition-free day program and is open to students in grades five through seven.
 Applications are available in late March-Early April.
 Contact the gifted coordinator at your child’s school for more information.

 The University of Virginia’s Saturday and Summer Enrichment Program is an opportunity for central Virginia students.
 The Saturday enrichment program serves students in kindergarten through fifth grade and the Summer residential program hosts students in rising fifth through 11th grade.

 The Summer Institute for the Gifted offers three-week programs at various colleges nationwide such as Princeton, UCLA and the University of Michigan.
 The programs are geared toward youth ages 5-17.
 They also offer an online Learning Program for Gifted Learners.
 More information is available at Summer Institute for the Gifted.